WayfindEntertainment/Common-Commit-Guidance/README.md

 # License and Development

-These standards, configurations, and all other files in this repository are distributed as free and open-source software under the [MIT License](./LICENSE), © 2023 [Graphic Art Quest](https://www.GraphicArtQuest.com).
+These standards, configurations, and all other files in this repository are distributed as free and open-source software under the [MIT License](./LICENSE), © 2023 [Wayfind Entertainment LLC](https://www.GraphicArtQuest.com).

 Contributions welcome.
 If you have a question for how to use any of this guidance, [open an issue for assistance][questions].